Our Pupil Parliament.

 At Bligh, we are proud to have pupil representatives who promote our school vision and ethos within school and within our local community.

-Our school parliament members are elected annually by their peers and are thus encouraged to voice the opinions and ideas of their fellow pupils, to promote a school community which fosters curiosity and develops school-wide collaboration.
+Our pupil parliament members are elected annually by their peers and are thus encouraged to voice the opinions and ideas of their fellow pupils, to promote a school community which fosters curiosity and develops school-wide collaboration.

 Our school council aims to encourage: